 Sediment Filters

 Sediment filters are designed to trap particulate contaminants through mechanical straining.
-They use a physical barrier made of media like polypropylene, pleated cotton or cellulose, or stainless steel mesh.
+They use a physical media barrier like polypropylene, pleated cotton or cellulose, or stainless steel mesh.

 As water passes through, particles are captured on the surface of the filter media.
-Sediment filters effectively remove dirt, silt, sand, rust, and other suspended solids that affect the clarity and aesthetics of water.
-They help prevent buildup and clogging in pipes, faucets, and appliances.
+Sediment filters effectively remove dirt, silt, sand, rust, and other suspended solids that affect water clarity and aesthetics.
+They help prevent build-up and clogging in pipes, faucets, and appliances.
 Sediment pre-filters are often installed first in a whole-house system to protect other filters from premature fouling.

 Carbon Block Filters

-Carbon block filters utilise activated carbon to adsorb contaminants through chemical absorption.
-The carbon block contains powdered carbon that is compressed into a solid form.
+Carbon filters use activated carbon to adsorb contaminants through chemical absorption.
+Activated carbon filters contain powdered carbon compressed into a solid form.
 As water passes through the porous block, impurities are trapped in the carbon media.

 Carbon blocks excel at removing chlorine, pesticides, herbicides, industrial solvents, VOCs, radon, chloramine, gasoline, and heavy metals like lead and mercury.
-The dense carbon block design provides extensive dwell time and surface area for chemical absorption to occur.
+The dense carbon block design provides extensive dwell time and surface area for chemical absorption.
 Carbon blocks offer high filtration capacity in a compact housing size.

 Reverse Osmosis Systems

-Reverse osmosis (RO) systems force water through a semi-permeable membrane that filters out dissolved contaminants.
+A reverse osmosis system forces water through a semi-permeable membrane that filters out dissolved contaminants.
 The membrane has microscopic pores that block particles, ions, and larger molecules while allowing water to pass through.

 RO removes total dissolved solids like salts, minerals, metals, nitrates, sulphates, and pharmaceuticals.
-RO provides the most thorough whole-house filtration, removing up to 99% of impurities.
-However, the system wastes 2-3 gallons for every purified gallon and requires a separate storage tank and pump.
+A reverse osmosis system provides the most thorough whole-house filtration, removing up to 99% of impurities.
+However, the system wastes 2-3 gallons for every purified gallon of drinking water and requires a separate storage tank and pump.

 UV Light Systems

-UV light systems use ultraviolet radiation to disinfect water.
-A UV lamp emits light at wavelengths that inactivate microorganisms like bacteria, viruses, protozoa, moulds and fungi.
+UV light systems disinfect water by emitting ultraviolet radiation.
+A UV lamp emits light at wavelengths that inactivate microorganisms such as bacteria, viruses, protozoa, moulds, and fungi.

 As water passes the UV lamp, the DNA of the microbes is altered so they cannot reproduce.
 UV disinfection is highly effective against pathogens without using heat or chemicals.
 UV units are often installed after reverse osmosis systems to neutralise any remaining microbes.